MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 The actors that we can identify are:

-- Credit Card Holder: aka Customer
+- _Credit Card Holder: aka Customer_

-- Credit Card Issuer: In this case Pecunia corp.
+- _Credit Card Issuer: In this case Pecunia corp._

-- Card processing network:  The organization that oversees the process.
-Some differ in their procedures than others.
+- _Card processing network:  The organization that oversees the process.
+Some differ in their procedures than others._

-- Credit Card Acquirer: A financial institution that obtains the rights to the merchant’s account and tasked with getting payment on the merchant’s behalf.
+- _Credit Card Acquirer: A financial institution that obtains the rights to the merchant’s account and tasked with getting payment on the merchant’s behalf._

-- Merchant: Seller of the goods and must either fight or accept the chargeback
+- _Merchant: Seller of the goods and must either fight or accept the chargeback._